Last Updated on July 2, 2026 by Daniel Globe

 Snowfall Frequency in Sicily

 Snow in Sicily is uncommon, and when it does fall, it’s usually confined to the island’s highest terrain, like Mount Etna and Enna, where winter snow can arrive several times in a season.
+According to long-term snow history data for Etna, the snowiest stretch typically falls in the second week of February, averaging around three snowy days and roughly 31 cm of snowfall that week alone.
 You’ll usually see little snow accumulation in lowland towns, where significant falls show up only a few times a decade.

 - Most winters bring brief, local flurries